MraDmr0/qqEvolC/README.md

 ## Use
 The source code can be compiled trough the existing Makefile by running the command:

-$ make
+$ make.

 This will produce the executable "main" that than can be used as:

-$ ./main input.json > output
+$ ./main input > output.

 !
-Note: currently, the Makefile only supports the GNU (g++) compiler.
+Note on Ver.
+1.0: currently, the Makefile only supports the GNU (g++) compiler.
 Different compilers can be easily integrated in the existing Makefile.

 ## Input description
 The input parameters can be specified in a JSON file.
 You need to specify a set of mandatory data needed to charaterize the basic system that you want to simulate, while the need for optional parameters depend on the choiche of the envelope function.

+The input parameters can be specified in a JSON file.
+You need to specify a set of mandatory data needed to charaterize the basic system that you want to simulate, while the need for optional parameters depend on the choiche of the envelope function.

 ### Mandatory parameters
-* prefix                = results will be saved in "prefix.txt"
 * D                     = number of energy levels
 * ti                    = initial time ($\mu s$)
 * tf                    = final time ($\mu s$)